 Since the beginning, Dr. Sivana troubled the hero and grew to have his own family over time as his children Sivana Jr., Georgia, Magnificus, and Beautia joined his crusade (and other times, aligned with the Marvels).
 Sometimes, Sivana and his family even stole or copied the Marvels’ powers, the patriarch taking the name Captain Sivana and Black Sivana at different points.
 Black Adam also grew to have a family in wife Isis and brother-in-law Osiris.
-Others such as Blaze, Chained Lightning, Master Man, Lucifer, Darkling, and Sabina followed in the ensuing decades but arguably the Marvel Family’s greatest enemy is Mr. Mind.
+Others such as Blaze, Chained Lightning, Lucifer, and Sabina followed in the ensuing decades (where Ibac and Sabbac served under Satan with Master Man and Darkling in the Confederation of Hell) but arguably the Marvel Family’s greatest enemy is Mr. Mind.
 An alien worm, Mind forged an alliance across 87 worlds called the Monster Society of Evil which included the Crocodile Men of Punkus and the Axis powers on Earth.
 However, in what started as a massive bid to rule the galaxy lead to the Society largely becoming a rogues gallery exclusive to the Marvel Family, several aforementioned Marvel enemies joining its ranks.

 The icon that popularized the superhero, Superman is one of the longest lived costumed heroes in existence.
 Originally facing gangsters, mad scientists, corrupt public figures, fifth columnists, and assorted crooks, the Man of Steel found bizarre, dangerous foes in the Ultra-Humanite, Luthor, Archer, Puzzler, Prankster, Funny Face, Toyman, Tycoon of Crime, and Mr. Mxyzptlk.
 By the early 1950s, the style of adventures Superman experienced changed so much that retroactively, it was assigned to an alternate universe (Earth-1) with a greater emphasis on science fiction.
 These new rogues (some with old names to new faces) included Lex Luthor, Mr. Mxyzptlk, Brainiac, Titano, Kryptonite Man, Metallo, Bizarro, Parasite, Amalak, Morgan Edge, Bruno Mannheim, Dabney Donovan, Terra-Man, Toyman, Atomic Skull, Solomon Grundy, Master Jailer, Mongul, Lord Satanis and Syrene, and Colonel Future.
 Bizarro gave way to a whole race with Bizarro World where the Earth was copied in his image to include alternate versions of the Superman Family, Justice League of America, and Legion of Super-Heroes (as well as Mxyzptlk, Luthor, Amazo, and the Joker) while Bizarro started a family with Bizarro Lois Lane.
 Lex Luthor in similar fashion came to rule an alien world he dubbed Lexor where he married a native named Tharla who changed her name to Ardora and bore him a son.